U.S. Cargo Craft Deploys Solar Arrays, On its Way to Station

-Category: Space Hits: 6Northrop Grumman’s Antares rocket blasts off with the Cygnus space freighter from Virginia.
+Category: Space Hits: 7Northrop Grumman’s Antares rocket blasts off with the Cygnus space freighter from Virginia.
 Credit: NASA Wallops/Allison Stancil

 The solar arrays have successfully deployed on Northrop Grumman’s Cygnus cargo spacecraft that is on its way to deliver approximately 8,000 pounds of scientific investigations, cargo, and supplies to the International Space Station after launching at 12:36 p.m.
 EST Saturday from NASA’s Wallops Flight Facility on Wallops Island in Virginia.